Shampire27/Election_Analysis/README.md

 The main culculations are **count the numbers**, **culculate the percentage** and **compare to get the maximium number**.

 This is a clear script for the voting activity.
-We could easily to edit it by **changing variabilities name and index of the resources** to apply this format of this script on other election activities.
+We could easily to edit it by **changing variabilities name**, **index of the resources** and **outputing entry** to apply this format of this script on other election activities.